ashermancinelli/ashermancinelli.github.io/_posts/2022-5-2-BQN-reflections.md

 There is a unique joy and beauty I find in BQN (and APL more broadly), and that's what keeps me coming back.

 As Kurt Vonnegut pointed out, what else could be a more worthwhile way to spend my time?

+Please, give it a try, and fall in love with the community while you're at it.

 <!---
 ## C++ Solution